MinimalGhost/unity-simon-says/simon-says-ar/README.md

 ### Deploying to a device

 This build was originally created using an iPhone 6 running iOS 11.3.1 and X-Code 9.3.1.
-There is currently a compatibility issue with these versions of iOS and X-Code that cause the AR Camera to malfunction and display a black screen.
+If you are unfamiliar with deployment follow [these steps](https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing).
+There is currently a compatibility issue with iOS 11.3.1 and X-Code 9.3.1 that cause the AR Camera to malfunction and display a black screen.
 If you encounter this issue you can resolve it by following the instructions found [here](https://www.youtube.com/watch?v=3roMSonIG5c).

 ## License